 1. The Siege of Jadotville (2016)

 ‘The Siege of Jadotville’ is a war-action film directed by Richie Smyth that revolves around Commandant Pat Quinlan (Jamie Dornan) of the Irish Army, who leads a troop of peacekeepers against an overwhelming number of Congolese soldiers.
-The true story-based film is set in 1961, in the aftermath of Congolese Prime Minister Patrice Lumumba’s execution which triggered a Civil War in the country.
+The true story-based film is set in 1961, in the aftermath of Congolese Prime Minister Patrice Lumumba’s execution, which triggered a Civil War in the country.
 It features some stunning visuals aided by an inspiring and emotionally touching story that will appeal to an audience with a liking for historical dramas.
 You can stream the film here.